TritonDataCenter/rfd/rfd/0078/README.md

 * `requireIndexes`

-If the first `'data'` event received by the moray client is not a metadata record, and if the `requireIndexes` option is set to true, the client will emit an `error` event on the request.
+If the first `'data'` event received by the moray client is not a metadata record (possibly because the client sent the request to a Moray server that does not support handling the `requireIndexes` option), and if the `requireIndexes` option is set to true, the client will emit an `error` event on the request with an `UnhandledOptionsError` Error instance.

 If the `requireIndexes` option is not set to true, the moray client will not enforce the presence of a metadata record.